• Skip to Content

 clarksan@iu.edu

-Clark has worked in the field of Deafness for several years before beginning her career as a vocational rehabilitation counselor.
-Clark specialized as a rehabilitation counselor for the Deaf, but added a general caseload as well.
+Clark worked in the field of Deafness for several years before beginning her career as a vocational rehabilitation counselor that spanned 30 years.
+Clark specialized as a rehabilitation counselor for the Deaf but added a general caseload as well.
 She added a Traumatic Brain Injury specialty in later years and became informally specialized in the area of autism.
-Clark has earned the title of certified rehabilitation counselor through certification by the Commission on Rehabilitation Counseling.
+Clark has earned the title of Certified Rehabilitation Counselor through certification by the Commission on Rehabilitation Counseling.

 Degrees

-Clark holds a Bachelor’s Degree in Social Work from Andrews University and a Master’s Degree in Counseling Education from Indiana University.
+Clark holds a Bachelor of Social Work Degree from Andrews University and a Master’s Degree in Counseling Education from Indiana University.

 Personal Statement